Contents:

 Notes about this implementation:

-• options object with duration, progress and complete parameters — I’m mimicking jQuery here;
+parameters — I’m mimicking jQuery here; getHeight()

-• no animation queue.
+function to measure elements even if they are not displayed (spoiler is not displayed by default, obviously) — from this SO answer, but with a little modification to reduce the amount of traces left in styles;- no animation queue.
 That’s what makes jQuery solution very robust, but is tricky to do in vanilla JS.
 Probably better solution would be to detect that other animation is started and stop already running one.
 Other animation should run from where previous one left.
 But I have to stop somewhere.

 One thing to keep in mind: this scrolling will interfere with user scrolling, so keep animations short (if at all present).